 Substantial progressivity compares adjusted revenue, within a given state, between otherwise similar districts at two different levels of poverty.
-As an example: The highest-poverty districts in a state may receive 30 percent more revenue than the lowest-poverty districts, while in another state, the highest-poverty districts may only receive 5 percent more revenue.
-We would say, then, that the first state is more substantially progressive than the other.4
+As an example: the highest-poverty districts in a state may receive 25 percent more revenue than the lowest-poverty districts, while in another state, the highest-poverty districts may only receive five percent more revenue.
+We would say, then, that the first state is more substantially progressive than the second state.